Telescope Array Project: TARA

-The Telescope Array RADAR (TARA) Project is an effort to overcome some of the problems inherent to current cosmic ray detection techniques.
+The Telescope Array RADAR (TARA) Project is an effort to overcome some of the problems inherent to existing cosmic ray detection techniques.
 Due to sun, moon and weather, fluorescence telescopes are usually limited to a ten percent duty cycle.
 Ground arrays can run during the day, but require a large amount of land, making it necessary to build them in remote locations.
 The goal of the TARA Project is to develop a bistatic radar detection system that is able to maintain a 24-hour duty cycle at a fraction of the cost of conventional detection systems.